codlark/cls-docs/docs/Undocumented.md

 ## macros

+Macro syntax allows either a comma of vertical bar in any position.
+Technically the use of a vertical bar after a function name and a comma elsewhere is only a convention, not a rule.

 `[/| VALUE ]` - the expansion macro
 The expansion macro processes and expands escapes.
 Normally this is the last step of evaluating a value but this macro lets you do it early.
 As an example, you can use the expansion macro to dynamically generate macro names.